ffrujeri/ffrujeri.github.io/_pages/about.md

 - **Digital AGI (Skill Learning / Decision making / Tool Usage)**
 - **Embodied Intelligence / Robot Learning**

 While I am searching for a path towards funding for my AGI Research, I create profitable solutions in real-world optimal control applications spanning from autonomous systems to data center energy optimization.
-In particular, currently I am involved on the adaptation / finetuning of Large Language Models with human inductive bias in the loop (AI alignment) and Reasoning for Quantitave Finance.
+In particular, currently I am involved on the adaptation / finetuning of Large Language Models with human inductive bias in the loop (AI alignment) and Reasoning for Quantitative Finance.

 News and Updates
 ======